 - monitor kangaroo populations

-- establish sustainable harvesting quotas provide tags to licenced harvesters
+- establish sustainable harvesting quotas provide tags to licensed harvesters

 - report to the public